The positive orthogonal Grassmannian: Introduction

+In particular, we aim to find the combinatorics that govern its boundary structure.
 We note that the choice of the quadratic form $\omega$ is extremely important.
 For certain quadratic forms the variety $\OGr^{\omega}(k,n)$ has no real points.
-Moreover, even if one chooses $\omega$ such that $\OGr^{\omega}(k,n)$ has real points, the positive region $\OGr^{\omega}_+(k,n)$ may not be full-dimensional and sometimes can even be empty.